Finishing a Shirt With Binding

 - Flip the band over to the right side of the fabric to enclose the seam allowance.
 Make sure the band shown about 1/8 inches at the wrong side of the bodice.

-- Pin and topstitch using appropriate stitch.
+- Then pin and topstitch using appropriate stitch.
 I use twin needle in this picture.